Aliases for MAP2 Gene

 GeneCards Summary for MAP2 Gene

 MAP2 (Microtubule Associated Protein 2) is a Protein Coding gene.
-Diseases associated with MAP2 include Central Neurocytoma and Pituicytoma.
-Among its related pathways are LKB1 signaling events and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Diseases associated with MAP2 include Central Neurocytoma and Olivopontocerebellar Atrophy.
+Among its related pathways are Neuroscience and Melatonin metabolism and effects.
 Gene Ontology (GO) annotations related to this gene include structural molecule activity and calmodulin binding.
-An important paralog of this gene is MAP4.
+An important paralog of this gene is MAPT.

 The exact function of MAP2 is unknown but MAPs may stabilize the microtubules against depolymerization.
 They also seem to have a stiffening effect on microtubules.